 Noemí is a young socialite in Mexico City.
 She was summoned home one evening by her father, who wanted her to go to the remote estate, High Place, to find out what was wrong with her cousin Catalina.
 Catalina recently married a man that the family did not approve of, and Noemí’s father was concerned by the rambling, confusing letter she sent about the house and her husband trying to poison her.
 He wanted Noemí to go and check on Catalina.
 She finally agreed after negotiating with her father that he would grant permission for her to pursue her masters if she is successful.

 High Place is a strange place.
-The house is in a state of disrepair and moldy after their silver mine closed down.
-The silver is plentiful but tarnished, the electricity unreliable and unavailable in many room, white sheets cover the furniture in many of the rooms.
+When Noemí got there, she found a house in a state of disrepair and moldy after their silver mine closed down.
+The silver is plentiful but tarnished, the electricity unreliable and unavailable in many rooms, and white sheets cover the furniture in many of the rooms.
 The family symbol is an Ouroboros, a snake eating its own tail.

 Meeting the Doyles